iloneczka/Movie-Review-Sentiment-Analyzer/README.md

 ## Solutions
 The script provides a solution for analyzing sentiments of movie reviews, allowing for quick identification of positive and negative expressions.

-## Tools and Plugins
-The script utilizes the following Python libraries:
-* glob
-* string
-* typing

 ## Future Plans
 Currently, the script focuses on analyzing movie review sentiments.
 In the future, I may extend its functionality to analyze sentiments in different domains, such as product reviews or social media comments.